 Your child will have an EEG in the Department of Clinical Neurophysiology which is on Level 4, Southwood Building.

-Once you are in the EEG department, check in with reception and soon there will be a Clinical Physiologist (CP) present who will confirm your and your child’s details and take you to the recording room.
+Once you are in the EEG department, check in at the reception desk and a clinical physiologist will come to meet you.
+They will confirm your and your child’s details and take you to the recording room.
 They will explain in more detail how the test will take place, discussing any worries you may have.
 They will also ask you to give permission for any stimulus (activation procedures) used, such as flashing lights or over-breathing, and video recording by signing a consent form.

 If you require a copy of the signed consent forms, please ask during the appointment.

 As we are a teaching hospital, on occasion you might be asked if you would agree to a trainee to perform the test under direct or indirect supervision.
 Sometimes, other healthcare professionals or students might ask to observe the test as well.
 Refusing this will not affect your child’s treatment.

 The clinical physiologist will attach a number of small silver discs (electrodes) to certain points on your child’s head using a soft paste.
 Sometimes they will measure the head beforehand and mark the points with a soft pencil before attaching the electrodes.
 Extra electrodes will also be applied on the shoulders to record your child’s heart rate and muscle activity.
 Sometimes, additional electrodes may be applied to other areas in order to get more information.